-- probenecid will help prevent gout attacks but it will not relieve an attack that has already started.
-Even if you take another medicine for gout attacks, continue to take probenecid also.
+- This medicine will help prevent gout attacks but it will not relieve an attack that has already started.
+Even if you take another medicine for gout attacks, continue to take this medicine also.
 If you have any questions about this, check with your doctor.

 For patients taking probenecid for gout or to help remove uric acid from the body:

 - When you first begin taking probenecid, the amount of uric acid in the kidneys is greatly increased.
 This may cause kidney stones or other kidney problems in some people.
 To help prevent this, your doctor may want you to drink at least 10 to 12 full glasses (8 ounces each) of fluids each day, or to take another medicine to make your urine less acid.
 It is important that you follow your doctor's instructions very carefully.